Oil Services Owner in Alberta with a $3M Share Sale: Using the 48% Top Rate Advantage in 2026

 Q:Can the capital gains reserve spread the tax over 5 years on an Alberta business sale?

 A:Yes.
 Section 40(1)(a)(iii) of the Income Tax Act allows a vendor to claim a capital gains reserve when proceeds are paid over multiple years — deferring recognition of the unpaid portion of the gain.
 The reserve caps at a minimum of 20% recognition per year, meaning the maximum deferral period is 5 years.
 For Derek's $1,750,000 post-LCGE gain, spreading recognition equally over 5 years means approximately $350,000 of gain per year.
-At the 50% inclusion rate on the first $250,000 of annual gain and 66.67% on the remaining $100,000, each year's taxable income from the sale is approximately $191,700.
-At Alberta's 48% top rate, each year's tax is approximately $92,000 — totalling roughly $460,000 over 5 years versus approximately $540,000 if the entire gain is recognized in year one.
-The reserve saves roughly $80,000 in total tax.
+Because Canada's capital gains inclusion rate is a flat 50% in 2026, each year's taxable income from the sale is $175,000, and at Alberta's 48% top rate each year's tax is approximately $84,000 — totalling roughly $420,000 over 5 years (the same total tax as full recognition in year one, since the inclusion rate is flat).
+The benefit of the reserve is no longer tier-avoidance but cash-flow smoothing and potentially keeping Derek out of the 33% federal top bracket in years where his other income is low.
+The reserve also defers the tax liability, giving Derek 4-5 years of interest-free deferral on roughly $336,000 of tax.
 The trade-off is that the reserve requires genuinely deferred payment — a vendor take-back note or earnout structure — and Derek carries credit risk on the unpaid portion.

 Q:How does Alberta's probate advantage stack on top of the income tax advantage for business sellers?